Learning Neural Networks by Neuron Pursuit: Background

-To summarize, for homogeneous feed-forward neural networks, \Cref{lemma_early_dc} shows that during the early stages of training, weights remain small in norm but converge in direction towards $\overline{\rmW}_{1:L}$.
+To summarize, for homogeneous feed-forward neural networks, Lemma \ref{lemma_early_dc} shows that during the early stages of training, weights remain small in norm but converge in direction towards $\overline{\rmW}_{1:L}$.
 Since $\overline{\rmW}_{1:L}$ exhibits a sparsity structure\textemdash specifically, the weights belonging to $\rvw_z$ are zero\textemdash the same sparsity structure would also emerge among the weights during the early stages of training.
 The above lemma further says that this sparsity structure is preserved even after gradient flow escapes from the origin and until it reaches a saddle point, since weights belonging to $\rvw_z$ remain small during this time interval.

 An alternative perspective on this behavior is through the lens of hidden neurons.
-In the early stages of training, directional convergence toward $\overline{\rmW}_{1:L}$ causes a subset of hidden neurons to become inactive, as their incoming and outgoing weights become small.
-Moreover, these neurons remain inactive even after gradient flow escapes from the origin and reaches the next saddle point.
+In the early stages of training, directional convergence toward $\overline{\rmW}_{1:L}$ causes a subset of hidden neurons to become inactive, as their incoming and outgoing weights become small, and the remaining neurons can be considered active.
+Moreover, these inactive neurons remain inactive even after gradient flow escapes from the origin and reaches the next saddle point.
 As a result, until reaching the first saddle point, the training loss is essentially minimized using only the active neurons, through gradient flow initialized with weights that are small in norm and aligned in direction with a KKT point of the constrained NCF.

 Another key takeaway is that gradient flow reaches a saddle point where the incoming and outgoing weights of a certain subset of hidden neurons are zero.
 This structural property of the saddle point will be crucial in our analysis of gradient flow dynamics near saddle points in homogeneous neural networks.